notangelmario/normalize-webapp/README.md

 # normalize-webapp

+> Initially started as a fork of normalize.css

 > normalize-webapp is a simple package that adds css and javascript tweaks that makes your web app feel more like a native app